 4. What changes are being made to zero-hours contracts?

-The Bill seeks to ban ‘exploitative’ zero-hours contracts and introduces the right for workers to be offered a contract with guaranteed hours that reflect their usual working patterns and to implement penalties to employers for late changes or shifts being curtailed.
+The Bill seeks to ban ‘exploitative’ zero-hours contracts and introduces the right for workers on zero-hour and certain (as yet to be determined) minimum-hour contracts to be offered a contract with guaranteed hours that reflect their usual working patterns and to implement penalties to employers for late changes or shifts being curtailed.
 The Bill aims to provide more stability for workers and will require retailers to adjust staffing arrangements.

 5. How is Statutory Sick Pay (SSP) affected by the new legislation?